Elements of a Luau – Taro in Hawaiian Culture

 Taro brand poi

-Poi is widely available at most supermarkets in Hawaii
+You can find Poi at most supermarkets in Hawaii

 Modern Taro Dishes

-Because of its status as a superfood, taro is no longer just an exotic Polynesian delicacy.
+Due to its new status as a superfood, taro is no longer just an exotic Polynesian delicacy.
 Taro has made its way into recipes all over the world.

-Taro is also made into delicious bread rolls
+Taro is also made into delicious bread rolls, like these at Chief’s Luau on Oahu.

 Taro malasadas—a kind of doughnut—and poi mochi balls are common snack staples in the islands.
 Poi adds a beautiful, vibrant purple color to pastries and breads.
 These poi desserts have also become part of many luau menus.